rust-lang/reference/src/items/functions.md

 behavior when unwinding out of a function.

-In the table below, "Unforced foreign unwind" refers to something like a C++ exception; the table indicates the behavior when entering a Rust stackframe via an function or function pointer declared with the specified ABI string.
+In the table below, "Unforced foreign unwind" refers to something like a C++ exception; the table indicates the behavior of an unwinding operation reaching each type of ABI boundary (function declaration or definition using the corresponding ABI string).
 Additionally, `C` in the ABI strings may be substituted with `stdcall` or any other ABI supported by the language implementation.

 | panic runtime  | ABI          | `panic`-unwind                        | Unforced foreign unwind |
 | -------------- | ------------ | ------------------------------------- | ----------------------- |